CareBoo/unity-algorand-sdk/Documentation~/algorand_standard_assets/creating_asas_in_editor.md

 Since we'll be creating the asset in the editor, we'll need to be able to save the account information in the editor.
 We're going to use `ScriptableObject`s to store this data.

-> [Tip!]
-See Unity's [blog post on `ScriptableObject`s](https://unity.com/how-to/architect-game-code-scriptable-objects) to learn more about this feature.
+> [!Tip] See Unity's [blog post on `ScriptableObject`s](https://unity.com/how-to/architect-game-code-scriptable-objects) to learn more about this feature.

 ### Creating the `AccountObject`

 We'll create an `AccountObject` class that inherits from `ScriptableObject`.
 This will store our `PrivateKey` used for signing.

-> [Important!]
-Do **NOT** store a sensitive `PrivateKey` inside your project source.
+> [!Important] Do **NOT** store a sensitive `PrivateKey` inside your project source.
 We're only storing the `PrivateKey` in this demo to keep it simple.
 In production, you will want to use a secure Algorand wallet to sign your transactions.
 This SDK currently supports KMD and WalletConnect connections.
 Please see the `Editor Wallet Connection` sample to see examples on how to connect your wallets in the editor.

 Add the following, `AccountObject.cs`, to your project: